Marcia Staber, CTC, DS

 Interests & Specialties

-Marcia has recently returned to Central Travel after a 13-year hiatus which included a move to Seattle, WA.
+Marcia has returned to Central Travel after a 13-year hiatus which included a move to Seattle, WA.
 She was previously with us for 15 years.
 She has a Bachelor’s Degree from BGSU and majored in Recreation and Tourism with a focus on Commercial Tourism.
 She also is a Certified Travel Consultant and holds many Destination Specialist designations including Europe and The Caribbean.
 Marcia is located in the Sylvania office.

 Marcia has cruised extensively and her favorite cruising destinations are the Mediterranean and Alaska.
 Having worked for Princess Cruise Lines while in Seattle, Marcia has information and tips that will make your check-in process a comfortable experience.